Not sure what to do in Istanbul in 4 days? Worry not.

 Bosphorus Sunset Cruise

-As you might know already, Istanbul is a city that spans two continents – Europe and Asia.
+As you might know already, the beautiful Turkish city of Istanbul spans two continents – Europe and Asia.
 The separator between the two continents is a body of water known as the Bosphorus Strait.

 Consequently, the best way to see some of the most incredible views of Istanbul is from this strait.
 Luckily for you, regular Bosphorus cruises take travelers to admire Istanbul’s beauty.